twilio/twilio-python/docs/usage/token-generation.rst

 <http://www.twilio.com/docs/tokens>`_ explains in depth the purpose and
 features of these tokens.

+:class:`CapabilityToken` in the :mod:`twilio.jwt.client`is responsible for
-:class:`TwilioCapability` is responsible for the creation of these capability tokens.
+the creation of these capability tokens.
 You'll need your Twilio AccountSid and AuthToken.

 .. code-block:: python

-    from twilio.util import TwilioCapability
+    from twilio.jwt.client import CapabilityToken

     # Find these values at twilio.com/user/account
     account_sid = "AC123123"
     auth_token = "secret"

-    capability = TwilioCapability(account_sid, auth_token)
+    capability = CapabilityToken(account_sid, auth_token)

 Allow Incoming Connections